MREYE-LUMC/ZOSPy/README.md

 ## Installing

-ZOSPy is available through pip:
+ZOSPy is available on PyPi

 ```
 pip install zospy